 The Scuola Grande di San Marco is a beautiful Renaissance building with a marble and white Istrian stone facade, serving as the entrance to one of Venice’s main hospitals.
 Designed by renowned architects like Pietro Lombardo and Mauro Codussi, its grandeur reflects the wealth and influence of Venice during the Renaissance.
 If you take a gondola ride it’s likely you’ll pass under either the Ponte Rosso or Ponte Cavallo that serve as gateways to the square.
 The square has been a hub of activity since the 13th century.
 Today it’s an ideal spot to sit, relax and people watch as you spend a day in Venice.

-Pallazzo Tette
+Pallazzo on the Rio Della Tette

 Santa Maria Formosa Square